0hlov3/0hlov3.github.io/content/posts/2025-01-22_Create-your-Personal-Page-now/index.md

 hugo new posts/my-first-post.md
 ```

-Open the file and write your content in [Markdown](<https://www.markdownguide.org/cheat-sheet/> "Markdown") format.
+Open the file and write your content in {{< newtablink "https://www.markdownguide.org/cheat-sheet/" >}}Markdown{{< /newtablink >}} format.

 ### Step 7: Choose a Theme

 Hugo supports a variety of themes to style your site.
-Visit the [Hugo Themes](<https://themes.gohugo.io/>) page to find one you like.
+Visit the {{< newtablink "https://themes.gohugo.io/" >}}Hugo Themes{{< /newtablink >}} page to find one you like.
 Alternatively, you can create your own theme if you prefer something more customized.
 Download and apply your chosen theme by following the theme’s installation instructions.

 In my case, I’ve opted to use a theme I’ve created myself, called `hugo-profolio`.
 It’s still a work in progress, and I’m actively looking for feedback and help to improve its design, colors, and documentation.
 If you’re interested in contributing or sharing ideas, I’d love to hear from you!